-Super light and extremely delicious, Jalapeno Corn Muffins are the perfect accompaniment to soups and chilies.
-Made with corn, cornmeal, buttermilk and butter, what’s not to love?
+Super light and fluffly, these extremely delicious Jalapeno Corn Muffins are the perfect accompaniment to soups and chilies.
+Prepared with whole corn kernals, cornmeal, buttermilk, and butter, what’s not to love?
+Spicy and savoury, these muffins are absolutely marvelous when served warm with a drizzle of honey!

 Not all recipes can be found by searching online or leafing through a cookbook or magazine.
 The best recipes are those that have been passed down from generation to generation.
 Or better yet, the recipes that your friends make and share with you!
-That’s exactly how I was introduced to this corn muffin recipe.
+That’s exactly how I was introduced to this Jalapeno Corn Muffin recipe.

 We have these amazing friends whom we never get to see as much as I’d like.
 That’s the thing about being an adult, isn’t it?
 There’s just never enough time to hang out with friends and have a good time.
 It seems that we only see Gloria and Micheal two or three times a year.
 But each and every time, I enjoy it more than I did the last time we all sat down together!